dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 When handling client-side I/O, the iSeries automation objects prefers data type Long when handling numerical values.

-To remain consistent, this class file does the same, even in instances where an integer value would be more intuitive.
+To remain consistent, this class file does the same, even in cases where an integer value would be more intuitive.

 ### Regarding booleans in MS Access